LongBu/AWS-MLS-C01-Study-Guide/README.md

 ## Exploratory Data Analysis

+### Libraries to know at a high level:
+  * Pandas:
+    * used for slicing and mapping data (DataFrames, Series) and interoperates with bumpy
+    * Dataframe/Series are interchangeable with numpy arrays, though the former is often converted to the former to feed ML algorithms
+  * Matplotlib (graphics might be good?)
+    * boxplot (with whiskers)
+    * histograms (binning: bins of results of similar measure) *Seaborn  (graphics might be good?)
+    * essentially Matplotlib extended
+    * heatmap: demonstrates another dimension within the given plot axes
+    * pairplot: good for attribute correlations
+    * jointplot: scatterplot with histograms adjoining each axis
+  * scikit_learn
+    * toolkit for/to make ML models
+    * X=>attributes
+    * y=>labels
+    * X and y are utilized in conjunction with the fit function to train the model(s)
+    * predict function harnesses the model to output inferences based on input
+    * good for preprocessing data (input data=>normal distribution)
+      * to avoid unequal weightings, scale to the around the mean for each column

+### Jupyter Notebooks
+  * runs in browser(s) to communicate with the python environment (eg: anaconda) server

+*from sklearn import preprocessing*

+*scaler = preprocessing.standardScaler()*

+*new_data = scaler.fit_transform(input)*

+### General flow for analyzing data import at first glance (note consider merging this with the next topic):
+  * import data
+  * head()
+  * Does the data have column names?
+  * Are certain rows attributes of the data type or na values?
+    * Can drop rows potentially (*.dropna(inplace=True), though this might introduce bias if the missing values aren't evenly distributed
+  * describe()=> are counts of all the columns equal?
+  * If remapping the data, it is a good idea to check the mean/std of attributes from/to via describe()
+  * To convert to the numpy array=>*.values()

 ### Sanitize and prepare data for modeling
   * Identify and handle missing data, corrupt data, stop words, etc.